Asida: Morocco

 In the old city of Fez, vendors sell squares of cold semolina pudding sprinkled with sugar and cinnamon, usually consumed by children after school.

 Libya

 The Libyan variation of asida is served with a sweet syrup, usually date or carob syrup (rub), but also with honey, as well as melted butter around the asida itself.

+Palestine

+Asida (Aseeda) is made primarily as a dessert by Palestinians.
+It serves as a both a comfort food and a dish to mark special occasions.
+The dessert version is served with honey or date syrup, and for special occasions might see the addition of sauteed nuts and cinnamon.
+A savory dish also called asida but consisting of stewed wheat berries with lamb is made in at least one village in Palestine at times of mourning, attesting to the uniqueness and specificity of local food customs.

 Tunisia

 The Tunisian version of this dish is served with either a mixture of honey and butter or a hot chili pepper paste (harissa).
 The latter is more common later in the day and the former earlier.
 Asida is also commonly consumed with carob syrup or date syrup in southern parts of Tunisia.

 Yemen

 Aseedah or aseed (عصيدة) is one of the staple dishes in Yemen and is usually served for lunch, dinner, or breakfast.
 Its ingredients include wholemeal wheat, boiling water, and salt as needed.

 A pot of water is placed on high heat until boiling.
 Slowly, handfuls of wholemeal wheat are added and then mixed quickly with a large wooden spoon to avoid forming lumps.
 The process is repeated until the mixture is thick.
 Traditionally the cook lowers the pot to the floor where they hold the pot with their feet and stir vigorously.
 Finally, the hot, steaming dough is shaped using bare oiled hands and usually placed in a wide, wooden bowl.

 Sometimes a depression is made in the middle of the shaped aseedah into which a hot chili tomato paste can be added or helba, a fenugreek mixture made with parsley and garlic.
 Lamb or a chicken stock is then poured around the aseedah.
 It is then served hot.

 Aseedah can also be made using white, bleached wheat.
 Honey can be used instead of stock and chili/helba.
 It is a meal, using only boiled water, flour, and some salt.
 Typically it is smothered in beef soup or chicken or even lamb.

 It is usually served hot and eaten with hands or spoons.
 Aseed is eaten particularly at lunchtime and during Ramadan.